pmajka/poSSum/README.md

 Advanced Normalization Tools
 ----------------------------

 The Advanced Normalization Tools (or shortly ANTS) is an image normalization and registration framework which provides reliable and algorithms for image registration.
-ANTS binaries may be downloaded from the ANTS website: http://stnava.github.io/ANTs/, The posSSum framework was tested with ANTS v3 as well as ANTS v4.
+ANTS binaries may be downloaded from the ANTS website: http://stnava.github.io/ANTs/, The Possum framework has been tested with ANTS v3 as well as ANTS v4.

 Convert 3D and ItkSnap tool
 ---------------------------

-Convert 3D (crucial) and ItkSnap (not crucial but extremely useful).
+Convert 3D (crucial) and ItkSnap (not required but extremely useful).
 Visit the http://www.itksnap.org/ in order to get both, the Convert 3D as well as the ItkSnap.

-Exact installation procedure
+Detailed installation procedure
 ======================================